not-registered Login to view full entry:

 Agricultural management advice, Communication technology, Measurement methods, Weather information

-In 2021, we used a random walk approach to recruit 13,675 rice farmers, including 5,204 Cohort 1 farmers and 8,471 Cohort 2 farmers, and conducted an in-person baseline survey with them.
+In 2021, we used a random walk approach to recruit 13,675 rice farmers, comprising 5,204 Cohort 1 farmers and 8,471 Cohort 2 farmers, and conducted an in-person baseline survey with them.
 Recruited farmers were randomly assigned to the treatment or control group with equal probability.
-Farmers in the treatment group were provided access to the Ama Krushi service: Cohort 1 and 2 farmers since the Kharif season of 2021 and 2022, respectively.
-Cohort 1 farmers were followed up twice at the end of the Kharif seasons of 2021 and 2022, collecting farmers’ self-reported data on agricultural knowledge, practice adoption, rice yield, harvest sales, cultivation costs, and crop losses.
+Farmers in the treatment group were provided access to the Ama Krushi service; farmers in the control group were not.
+Cohort 1 and 2 farmers were invited to register for the service at the beginning of the Kharif season of 2021 and 2022, respectively.
+Cohort 1 farmers were followed up twice, at the end of the Kharif seasons of 2021 and 2022, to collect farmers’ self-reported data on agricultural knowledge, practice adoption, rice yield, harvest sales, cultivation costs, and crop losses.

 Read full working paper: Cole S., Goldberg J., Harigaya T., Zhu J. (2025)